-At June 30, 2008, there was no excess loan yield for the Series 2001A/B, Series 2004A-1, the Series 2004A-2 Bonds and the Series 2007A-1 Bonds.
+At June 30, 2010, there was no excess loan yield for the Series 1995A/B, Series 2001A/B, Series 2004A-1 and the Series 2004A-2 Bonds.

 Management is actively monitoring the yield spread and will take necessary action to maintain student loan yields within the allowable spread over the life of the respective debt issuances.